streamdata-gallery-organizations/getty-images/_listings/getty-images/v3imagesid-get-openapi.md

         description: Provide access token in the format of Bearer {token}
       - in: query
         name: auto_download
-        description: '                    Specifies whether to auto-download the image'
+        description: Specifies whether to auto-download the image
       - in: body
         name: download_details
-        description: '                    Additional information required from specific customers when downloading'
+        description: Additional information required from specific customers when downloading
         schema:
           $ref: '#/definitions/holder'
       - in: query
         name: file_type
-        description: '                    File Type expressed with three character file extension'
+        description: File Type expressed with three character file extension
       - in: query
         name: height
-        description: '                    Specifies the pixel height of the particular image to download'
+        description: Specifies the pixel height of the particular image to download
       - in: path
         name: id
-        description: '                    Id of image to download'
+        description: Id of image to download
       - in: query
         name: product_id
-        description: '                    Identifier of the instance for the selected product offering type'
+        description: Identifier of the instance for the selected product offering type
       - in: query
         name: product_type
-        description: '                    Product type'
+        description: Product type
       responses:
         200:
           description: OK